-(Rule 9-10, 2-7.9 and 7-4.1)
+(Rules 9-10, 2-7.9 and 7-4.1)

 A.R.
-247. A1 is in the backcourt and has dribbled for eight seconds when she passes the ball forward toward A2 in the frontcourt.
+9-25.
+A1 is in the backcourt and has dribbled for eight seconds when they pass the ball forward toward A2 in the frontcourt.
 While the ball is in the air, going from backcourt to frontcourt, the 10-second count expires.

 RULING: Violation.
-The ball shall be awarded to Team B at a designated spot nearest to where A1 was standing when she threw the ball.
+The ball shall be awarded to Team B at a designated spot nearest to where A1 was standing when they threw the ball.

-(Rule 9-10 and 9-12.3.b)
+(Rules 9-10 and 9-12.3.b)

 A.R.
-248. With A1 in her team's backcourt and while being pressured by B1 during an attempt to advance the ball, the shot clock shows that 7 seconds have expired since it was properly started on a throw-in in Team A's backcourt.
+9-26.
+With A1 in their team's backcourt and while being pressured by B1 during an attempt to advance the ball, the shot clock shows that 7 seconds have expired since it was properly started on a throw-in in Team A's backcourt.
 At this point, while A1 is still dribbling, B1 touches the ball and it goes back toward B's basket.
 A1 retrieves the ball and continues to dribble.